Vipin-V/Bloggie-astro/src/pages/about.md

 title: "About"
 ---

-AstroPaper is a minimal, responsive and SEO-friendly Astro blog theme.
-I designed and crafted this based on [my personal blog](https://satnaing.dev/blog).
+In this blog, I will be writing about my projects (what I do/how I did), my personal experiences, and some random stuffs.</br>

-This theme is aimed to be accessible out of the box.
-Light and dark mode are supported by default and additional color schemes can also be configured.
+Read the blog posts or check [my personal website](https://vipinv.me/) for more info..

-This theme is self-documented \_ which means articles/posts in this theme can also be considered as documentations.
+This website is self-documented \_ which means articles/posts in this website can also be considered as documentations.
 So, see the documentation for more info.

 <div>
   <img src="/assets/dev.svg" class="sm:w-1/2 mx-auto" alt="coding dev illustration">